cs27x/team4/asgn1/assignment_spec/spec.md

 	has added to their queue are there and that they are in the correct order defined by how the user added/deleted/rearranged them.
 If so award 20pts

-5. (75pts) - As a tourist, I want to be able to edit (add, remove, rearrange) my queue of locations to visit so I can add markers to visit, change the order in which I visit locations, or remove markers from my list to visit - Evaluation process:
+5. (75pts) - As a tourist, I want to be able to edit (add, remove, rearrange) my queue of historical markers to visit so I can add historical markers to visit, change the order in which I visit them, or remove historical markers from my list to visit - Evaluation process:
 	- Somewhere within the app where the user is either viewing a list of markers or the specific information on one marker, the user should be able to add a specific historical marker to their